diogosilva95/provably-fair-rng/README.md

 # Provably Fair RNG

-A provably fair random number generator implementation in Go using SHA-512 hashing for transparent and verifiable randomness in gaming applications.
+A provably fair random number generator implementation in Go using SHA-512.

 ## Usage